sharetribe/just-enough-git/README.md

 ## The branching model

-At Sharetribe, we you so a simple and minimalistic branching model, which goes like this:
+At funsies, we you so a simple and minimalistic branching model, which goes like this:

 1. **Branch:** When you start working with a new feature/bug fix/document improvement/anything, you create a new branch.
 1. **Pull Request:** As soon as possible, even before the feature is ready, push the branch to Github and create a Pull Request, so that others can see what you are up to.